 At EARA Group, we understand that Non-Resident Indians often seek opportunities to stay connected to their homeland through meaningful investments.
+This NRI FAQ real estate India guide is created to make that journey clearer.

-Our team supports NRI buyers with the right guidance on property regulations, documentation and investment procedures in India.
+Our team supports NRI buyers with the right guidance on property regulations, documentation, and investment procedures in India.

 NRIs are allowed to purchase residential plots in approved plotted developments but cannot buy agricultural land, plantation property or farmhouses unless inherited.